Hosting this site on the Dark Web

 It seems like something of a rite of passage for cybersecurity professionals to have a presence on the dark web.
 Since this site was always intended as a space to explore my interests and passion in this field, setting up an onion version of the GitBook felt like a natural next step.

-If you're interested in viewing this site over Tor, it's available here: aj5odewu3ahr7skiz3g4wlm4wliskzdinyprmq5gzbz2fmov7hf37wad.onion
+If you're interested in viewing this site over Tor, it's available here: aj5odewu3ahr7skiz3g4wlm4wliskzdinyprmq5gzbz2fmov7hf37wad.onionarrow-up-right

 Objective